gnu-mirror-unofficial/mediagoblin/docs/source/siteadmin/deploying.rst

 Run MediaGoblin as a system service
 -----------------------------------

-To ensure MediaGoblin is automatically started and restarted in case of problems, we need to run it as a system service.
-If your operating system uses Systemd, you can use Systemd ``service files`` to manage both the Celery and Paste processes.
+To ensure MediaGoblin is automatically started and restarted in case of problems, we need to run it as system services.
+If your operating system uses Systemd, you can use Systemd ``service files`` to manage both the Celery and Paste processes as described below.

 In the Systemd configuration below, MediaGoblin log files are kept in the ``/var/log/mediagoblin`` directory.
 Create the directory and give